Questions for Protix Schedule a call

 Protix says

-It is the "first insect ingredient company to achieve proven, stable, and scalable production," believes in "controlled scaling" and is "poised for significant growth."9
+It is the "first insect ingredient company to achieve proven, stable, and scalable production," and prides itself on "our expansion to the United States and now our ability to do the same in Poland."9

 The evidence